DataWithMowa/Website_Performance_Python_Analysis/README.md

 2. **GitHub Documentation and Time Management**
    I didn’t expect the documentation process to take as long as it did!
 Structuring it, writing clear explanations, and staying consistent was more demanding than I thought.
 I realized how important it is to dedicate time for documentation from the start, as it plays a huge role in making a project understandable and reproducible.

-   **Lesson learned:** Documentation isn’t just a side task—it’s a core part of any project.
+   **Lesson learned:** Documentation isn’t just a side task, it’s a core part of any project.
 Organizing it well and paying attention to small details can really make a difference.

 These experiences taught me the value of adaptability, persistence, and learning along the way.
 I’m looking forward to applying these lessons in future projects!